-They seized a man, Simon of Cyrene, coming in from the country- While Simon was chosen at random, it was clearly a choice determined not by chance but by God's providence.
+They seized (epilambano) a man, Simon of Cyrene, coming in from the country- Simon had little choice in the matter.
+And while Simon was chosen at random, it was clearly not by chance but the outworking of God'sprovidence.
 He was (so to speak) at the wrong place at the wrong time (or as his life would unfold as described above it would be more accurate to say he was at the right place at the right time!)

-It is notable that this man's name is given, for the soldiers, the criminals crucified and the centurion who apparently believed (Lk 23:47; Mt.
+It is notable that this Simon's name is given, for the soldiers, the criminals crucified and the centurion who apparently believed (Lk 23:47; Mt.
 27:54; Mk 15:39) were all anonymous.
 Not only do we know his name but his place of origin, Cyrene, which was a city in North Africa (Libya today) west of Alexandria which was a prosperous trade center with large population of Jews.
 Luke describes Jews who were from Cyrene on the feast of Pentecost who heard the men filled with the Spirit speaking in tongues.
 Some of the men who opposed against Stephen were from a synagogue in Cyrene (Acts 6:9).